gbh007 / iStock / Getty Images Plus via Getty Images

 To get the most out of your walking after eating routine, keep these pro tips in mind:

-• Free your mind.
+Free your mind.
 It can feel tempting to catch up on your friends’ social posts or scroll through emails, but try to unplug.
 “Calm your mind while walking,” Dr. Li says.
 If you can, “walk without distractions and pay attention to the scenery around you.
 Being part of your environment will help with mental calmness.”
-(You could also try a walking meditation on the Peloton App to level up your post-meal mindfulness.)

 The Takeaway

-Walking after eating is a simple way to support mental and physical health.
-Studies back up the benefits of walking after eating, including a brighter mood, smoother digestion, steadier blood sugar, and increased circulation (which can boost energy as well as mental clarity).
+Walking after eating is a simple way to support your mental and physical health.
+Studies back up the benefits of a post-meal stroll, including a brighter mood, smoother digestion, steadier blood sugar, and increased circulation (which can boost energy as well as mental clarity).

 No time to walk?
 Even standing will score you some of the same benefits.
-However, if you have time for a two- to 30-minute walk, you’ll have a better chance of feeling the difference of walking after eating—inside your brain and throughout your body.
+However, if you have time for even a two-minute walk (and ideally a stroll that’s at least 30 minutes), you’ll have a better chance of feeling the difference of walking after eating—inside your brain and throughout your body.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.